 Certified Green Professional: A component of the National Association of Home Builders’ National Green Building Program, this title is given to builders who have received a minimum of 24 hours of training in sustainable building practices.

-Compact Fluorescent Lightbulbs (CFLs): CFLs are lightbulbs that last 10 times longer, use about 75% less energy and generate 90% less heat than traditional incandescent bulbs.
+Compact Fluorescent Lightbulbs (CFLs): CFLs are lightbulbs that last 10 times longer, use about 75 percent less energy and generate 90 percent less heat than traditional incandescent bulbs.

 Composting Toilet: Composting toilets look much like regular toilets but work like a backyard compost pile and use little or no water.
 They consist of a commode and a composting chamber with no sewer lines or septic tank.
 Once in the composting chamber, waste is broken down aerobically by bacteria, fungi, or even worms.
 Ventilation systems bring in oxygen and also create suction into the chamber, preventing odors from escaping.

 Daylighting: Utilizing strategically-placed windows, skylights, and light tubes in order to maximize natural daylight and minimize the need for artificial lighting.